yongchao98/CodeSteer-v1.0/README.md

 ## Train and Test Models

 ### Create test samples
-The synthesized test samples for 37 tasks are in [dataset_gather](https://github.com/yongchao98/CodeSteer-v1.0/tree/main/dataset_gather) dictionary.
+The synthesized test samples for 37 tasks of SymBench are in [dataset_gather](https://github.com/yongchao98/CodeSteer-v1.0/tree/main/dataset_gather) dictionary.
 You can also synthezise the samples by yourself with tunable complexities with scripts in [create_dataset](https://github.com/yongchao98/CodeSteer-v1.0/tree/main/create_dataset).

 ### Run inference without GPU, test close LLM as CodeSteerLLM
 We can directly use unfinetuned model like GPT-4o as CodeSteerLLM, in this case directly run